FaultyPine/tiny_engine/README.md

 ### TODO/Topics to Experiment With:
-- shader includes... to clean up lighting code & allow other objects to poll lighting info without having to copy/paste same lighting code everywhere
+- ~~shader includes... to clean up lighting code & allow other objects to poll lighting info without having to copy/paste same lighting code everywhere~~
+- refactor shaders to use includes
 - serialize objects...
 I.E. store positions and whatnot so im not just hardcoding them
     - will also allow me to change them while in-engine and save those changes
+    - use rel pointers/arrays to make everything one big blob
+- Custom allocators (arenas)
 - better grass sway w/distortion texture to emulate wind better
 - PBR
 - Resource system